 Productivity and Coaching

 Personal and professional productivity is a rapidly growing market.
 Bots in this space are typically focused on reminders, to-do lists and personal/team task management and completion.
 These tasks might look like simple chatbot use cases, but they are very popular in the mobile app world and also have high engagement and download rates in bot stores.

 There are also many personal coach bots that help people with weight loss, personal finance, parenting, sports improvement and more.

 It seems like the nature of the medium – having the bot speak to users through a chat interface – makes the interactions more effective and engaging.
-A good example of a coach chatbot use case is Lark:

 One of the incentives for using these bots is that they provide a more personal experience that is much harder to ignore than regular mobile applications.
 Users are often more willing to provide information to a bot than fill forms in an app.

 For retailers, Conversational Commerce is the flavor of the season when it comes to chatbot use cases.
 Many businesses are adopting it as a part of their marketing, sales and customer care activities.